KaminoDice/FHE/iDASH2017/README.md

 Finish

-# Not a Good Way To Import the project IDASH2017
+# a Bad Way To Import the project IDASH2017
 First of all, download the .zip file from IDASH2017 github page, select "Clone or download" | "Download ZIP"

 File >> Import... >> General >> Projects from Folder or Archive